balmli/com.telldus.live/README.md

 With this app you can add sensors and switches from "Telldus Live".

-For "Telldus ZNET lite v2" - gatwways, a direct, local connection is also supported.
+For "Telldus ZNET lite v2" - gateways, a direct, local connection is also supported.

 ## Install: